ministryofjustice/hmpps-electronic-monitoring-datastore-api/README.md

 ### Running the application locally using Intellij

-1. Run `docker compose pull && docker compose up --scale hmpps-electronic-monitoring-datastore-api=0` , which will just start a docker instance of the database and HMPPS Auth.
+1. Run `docker compose pull && docker compose up --scale hmpps-electronic-monitoring-datastore-api=0  --scale hmpps-auth=0`
+, which will just start a docker instance of the database and HMPPS Auth.

 2. Click the drop-down button for the `HmppsElectronicMonitoringDatastoreApi` run configuration file in the top